AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ExternalInterfaceTypeExtensions/OfInterfaceClass.md

 ExternalInterfaceTypeExtensions.OfInterfaceClass Method
 =======================================================
-AutomationML 2.1 APIGets all ExternalInterface objects from the specified *objectWithExternalInterface*, which are derived from an InterfaceClass, identified with the given *interfaceClassPath*.
+Gets all ExternalInterface objects from the specified *objectWithExternalInterface*, which are derived from an InterfaceClass, identified with the given *interfaceClassPath*.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)